 Golf

-• Cayman Golf Lab offers after-school and weekend junior golf classes for up to six students per class.
-They play fun and entertaining games to build up interest and a love for the sport.
-Each junior golfer will have access to world class knowledge and technology to help them create a golf swing that is best for them.
-The cost is CI$120 per month for a total of four hours of golf lessons.
-Suitable for ages 5-14.
-Call (345) 917 2444 or email: info@caymangolflab.com for more information or to register.
+• Cayman Golf Lab offers golf classes for up to six students per class.
+They play fun and entertaining games to build interest and a love for the sport.
+The cost is CI$35 per class based on signing up for a full term.
+Suitable for ages 5-16.
+Call (345) 938 5484 or email: info@caymangolflab.com for more information or to register.

 • The North Sound Golf Club offers year-round junior camps and after-school programmes for junior golfers aged 6-16 years.
 For the more advanced junior golfer, there are private lessons with PGA professionals.
-Call (345) 947 4653.
+Call (345) 947 4653 or visit www.northsoundclub.com.

 Gymnastics